opaulomonteiro/user-accreditation/README.md

 # Getting Started

-This is an application is used for user accreditation.
+This application is used for user accreditation.

 # Stack :